Dr Clare Tanton

 I am an Epidemiologist with an interest in adolescence and expertise in sexual and reproductive health and violence against children.
 I have worked on large-scale surveys and school-based interventions and my research has been both in the UK and international.

-I am currently working on trials of school-based interventions to reduce violence in schools and to improve menstrual health management in Uganda.
+I am currently working on trials of school-based interventions to reduce violence in schools and to improve menstrual health management in Uganda and Tanzania.
 As well as on a mixed-methods evidence synthesis project examining the relationship between violence in childhood and decent work and the potenial for skills training programmes to support young people into decent work in Uganda.

 I also lead the sexual violence module in the British National Survey of Sexual Attitudes & Lifestyles (Natsal).